Inflectra/spira-documentation/docs/Build-Server-Integration/JetBrains-TeamCity.md

 execute Apache Ant and Apache Maven based projects as well as arbitrary shell scripts and Windows batch commands.

 When you use the SpiraTeam Plug-In for TeamCity, it will allow you to associate each TeamCity project with a corresponding project and release in SpiraTeam.
 Then, each time TeamCity creates a new build, a new build artifact will be created in SpiraTeam.
-Each build in SpiraTeam will be automatically linked to the incidents fixed, tasks implemented, requirements developed and source code revisions committed.
+Each build in SpiraTeam will be automatically linked to the incidents fixed, tasks implemented, requirements developed and source code commits committed.

 ## Installing the SpiraTeam Plug-in for TeamCity